 Prior Authorization is required for home health care.
-Please refer to the section entitled Utilization Management.
+Please refer to the section entitled Utilization Management for information regarding Prior Authorization requirements.

 The Schedule of Benefits describes payment limitations for these services.

 Home Infusion Therapy Services

 The preparation, administration, or furnishing of parenteral medications, or parenteral or enteral nutritional services to a Member by a Home Infusion Therapy Agency, including: